OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 Search Browser
 ~~~~~~~~~~~~~~

-.. figure :: media/omedit-search-browser.png

-  Search Browser.
+  Search Classes.

-To view the Search Browser click Edit->Search Browser or press keyboard
+To search a class click Edit->Search Classes or press keyboard
 shortcut Ctrl+Shift+F. The loaded Modelica classes can be searched by
 typing any part of the class name.
-It is also possible to search the
-Modelica class if one knows the text string that is used within it but
-Within Modelica text checkbox should be checked for this feature to
-work.

 Libraries Browser
 ~~~~~~~~~~~~~~~~~